mezcel/Prophet-Booklet/README.md

 #### About
 * I am merely applying turn.js with text content featuring key prophets of the Christian Bible.

-* I hope to expand it to include prophets featured in Islam in order to list constructive similarities and constructive difference on the two faith traditions.
+* I hope to expand it to include the women prophets.
 My intentions are purely academic.

 #### Status